On the symplectic type of isomorphims of the p-torsion of elliptic curves: On the hyperelliptic curves and

 From Lemma~\ref{L:Serrelevel}, modularity and level lowering, it follows that when $v$ is even $\rhobar_{E_1,p}$ arises from a newform of level 10, weight 2 and trivial character.
 There are no such forms, so we conclude that $v$ is odd.

-Similarly, we conclude that $\rhobar_{E_2,p}$ arises from a newform of level 160, weight 2 and trivial character; in this newspace of dimension 4 there are two newforms with rational coefficients and one newform (and its Galois conjugate) with coefficients in $\Q(\sqrt{2})$.
+Now, again by Lemma~\ref{L:Serrelevel}, modularity and level lowering, we conclude that $\rhobar_{E_2,p}$ arises from a newform of level 160, weight 2 and trivial character; in this newspace of dimension 4 there are two newforms with rational coefficients and two conjugated forms with coefficients in~$\Q(\sqrt{2})$.
+The latter newforms $\ff$ satisfy $a_3(\ff) = \pm 2 \sqrt{2}$.